Creating Tests

 How to think about Test Cases in AppraiseJS

-Section titled “How to think about Test Cases in AppraiseJS”Think of Test Cases like this:
+Section titled “How to think about Test Cases in AppraiseJS”Start with the core building blocks:

 You are not writing scripts.
 You are designing test logic.